z-toy/data-curation-and-analysis-of-sp500/README.md

 # Data Curation and Analysis of the S&P 500
+## Project Introduction
+The goal of this project was to demonstrate my ability to perform ETL and carry out data visualizations to draw conclusions from data found online.

 ## Data
 The data is taken from the following reference: Wikipedia contributors.
 (2023, February 23).
 List of S&P 500 companies.
 Wikipedia. https://en.wikipedia.org/wiki/List_of_S%26P_500_companies.